cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 as for the underlying DH group.
 The Marshal functions for the curves referenced in {#ciphersuites} are as follows:

-* P-256: The X-coordinate of the point, encoded as a 32-byte big-endian integer
+* P-256: A single byte set to 4, followed by the X-coordinate and the Y-coordinate of the point, encoded as a 32-byte big-endian integers
-* P-521: The X-coordinate of the point, encoded as a 66-byte big-endian integer
+* P-521: A single byte set to 4, followed by the X-coordinate and the Y-coordinate of the point, encoded as a 66-byte big-endian integers
 * Curve25519: The standard 32-byte representation of the public key
 * Curve448: The standard 56-byte representation of the public key